Philip Trusttum

-Philip Spencer Trusttum (born 9 June 1940) is a leading New Zealand figurative expressionist artist.
-His works are usually large-scale, energetic, and colourful works on unstretched canvas.
+Philip Spencer Trusttum (/ˈtrʌstəm/ TRUST-um; 9 June 1940 – 4 March 2026) was a New Zealand figurative expressionist artist.
+His works were usually large-scale, energetic, and colourful on unstretched canvas.

+Life and career

-Trusttum was born in Raetihi, in the central North Island, in 1940 to William and Katherine Trusttum.
+Trusttum was born in Raetihi, in the central North Island, on 9 June 1940 to William and Katherine Trusttum.
 His father was a Methodist lay preacher, but he became disillusioned with his religious work and in 1945 the Trusttum family left for Christchurch, where Philip attended Waimairi School.
 The family moved to Oxford in 1948, and again to Rangiora in 1955 and to nearby Ashley in 1957.

-Philip Trusttum's interest in art was kindled in Oxford, but did not seriously study the subject until he was 20, at which time he was accepted into the University of Canterbury School of Fine Arts.
+Trusttum's interest in art was kindled in Oxford, but did not seriously study the subject until he was 20, at which time he was accepted into the University of Canterbury School of Fine Arts.
 Here, he was taught by Rudolf Gopas, who was to prove a strong influence on the young artist, and through him became interested in expressionism.
-He was also to become a member of The Group an influential group of Canterbury artists whose members included Colin McCahon, Toss Woollaston, and Doris Lusk.
+He also became a member of The Group, an influential group of Canterbury artists whose members included Colin McCahon, Toss Woollaston, and Doris Lusk.
 Trusttum graduated with a Diploma in Fine Arts in 1965.

 In 1967, Trusttum was awarded a Queen Elizabeth II Arts Council scholarship for travel to develop his practice, though his initial overseas trip, to Australia, was met with disaster when many of his finished canvases were damaged in transit.
-Since then his travels have taken him to both North America and Europe.
+Subsequently, his travels took him to North America and Europe.